Adonis Durado

 Adonis Durado is a Filipino poet, visual journalist, and graphic designer of Cebuano descent.
-He was born on August 25, 1975, in Cebu City, Philippines.
+His poetry collection "Who Steps Upon is Stepped Upon" was awarded the 2023 Philippine National Book Awards.
+He was born in 1975 in Cebu City, Philippines.
 He is a fine arts graduate from the University of San Carlos.
 In 2017, he received the Knight Fellowship from the School of Visual Communication at Ohio University.
-He is currently an Assistant Professor at the School of Visual Communication within Ohio University's Scripp's College of Communication.
+He is currently an associate professor at the School of Visual Communication within Ohio University's Scripps College of Communication.